Skip to main content

 - curl -X POST "$BASE_URL/ds/test-executions/nunit?projectKey=$PROJECT_KEY&testExecutionKey=$TEST_EXECUTION_KEY" -H "Content-Type:application/xml" -H "Authorization:JWT $token" --data-binary "@PrimeService.Tests/test-result.xml"

-In this file, we use 2 endpoints
+In this file, we use 2 endpoints in the API document

 AgileTest Data center - bitbucket-pipelines.yml